Threat (computer security)

-In computer security, a threat is a potential negative action or event enabled by a vulnerability that results in an unwanted impact to a computer system or application.
+In computer security, a threat is an action or event that would result in an unwanted or negative impact to a computer system, software, data, or other IT resources.
+Many cyber threats are enabled by vulnerabilities.

-A threat can be either a negative "intentional" event (i.e. hacking: an individual cracker or a criminal organization) or an "accidental" negative event (e.g. the possibility of a computer malfunctioning, or the possibility of a natural disaster event such as an earthquake, a fire, or a tornado) or otherwise a circumstance, capability, action, or event (incident is often used as a blanket term).
+A threat can be either a negative "intentional" event like hacking or an "accidental" negative event or otherwise a circumstance, capability, action, or event (incident is often used as a blanket term).
 A threat actor who is an individual or group that can perform the threat action, such as exploiting a vulnerability to actualise a negative impact.
 An exploit is a vulnerability that a threat actor used to cause an incident.